David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 Of course, nothing beats testing your designs with someone who primarily accesses the web through assistive technologies like screen readers.
 However, familiarizing yourself with the accessibility tools available, how to use a screen reader, and understanding how the screen reader conveys non-visual content will help you make better informed content, layout, and behavioral design.

-I have written a concise onboarding guide for designers to [learn the bare minimum to start testing designs with VoiceOver](../how-to-get-started-with-voice-over), the Screen Reader built into MacOs.
+I have written a concise onboarding guide for designers to [learn the bare minimum to start testing designs with VoiceOver](../how-to-get-started-with-voice-over).

 ### References
 - [W3 ARIA Authoring Practices Guide (APG)](https://www.w3.org/WAI/ARIA/apg/patterns/).